ardikars/memories/README.md

 ### Usage

 ```
-Note: Musl is required (malloc with musl is slow); consider to use mimaloc/jemalloc/others.
+Note: Musl is required on Linux (malloc with musl is slow); consider to use mimaloc/jemalloc/others.
 ```